spinframework/spin-js-sdk/examples/typescript/spin_kv/README.md

 ## Spin KV example

-This is a simple example showcasing using Spin key-value with spin-js-sdk using typescript.
+This is a simple example showcasing using Spin key-value storage with TypeScript.

 ###  Building and Running